AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 1. Log in to your [Adobe Commerce on cloud infrastructure account](https://account.magento.com/customer/account/).

-1. On the _My Account_ page, click the Magento tab to see the projects in your account.
+1. On the _My Account_ page, click the [!UICONTROL Magento] tab to see the projects in your account.

 1. **Click View Project Page** in the [Projects section](https://cloud.magento.com/cloud/project/subscriptions/).